mbachmann/todo-angular-20-standalone/README.md

 npm run test
 ```

+**Code Explanation**

-The above unit test code uses the Angular TestBed to configure our environment under test,
+The above unit test code uses the Angular `TestBed` to configure our environment under test,
-which is going to use the HttpClientTestingModule instead of the regular HttpClientModule.
+which is going to use the `HttpClientTestingModule` instead of the regular `HttpClientModule`.
-The fake TodoList contains 3 todoItems with a count of 3.
+The fake `TodoList` contains 3 todoItems with a count of 3.

+1. **Setup**

+- `TestBed.configureTestingModule` sets up the test environment with:

+  - `TodoListsComponent` as the component under test.
+  - The `TodoItemControllerService` and `ApiModule` for handling HTTP-related operations.
+  - `BASE_PATH` configured with the `API_BASE_PATH` from the environment file.
+  - HTTP testing utilities to mock requests and responses.

+- After configuring the module, `HttpTestingController` is injected to control and verify HTTP requests during tests.

+- A `ComponentFixture` for the `TodoListsComponent` is created, allowing interaction with the component instance and DOM.

+1. **Test 1: Component Creation**

+- The first test case simply verifies that the component is created and initialized without errors.

+1. **Test 2: Mocking HTTP Requests**

+- A GET request to `/api/v1/listids` is expected.
+This is verified using `httpMock.expectOne`.
+- The mock response (`todoList`) is defined and returned using `req.flush(todoList)`.
+- Assertions check:
+  - The number of todo items (count) in the component matches the mock response.
+  - The todo item IDs in the component match the mock response.

 ## Display the TodoLists Component through the Router

 To make the `TodoList` component work, we need to include it in the `app.component.html` file.
 First, delete the existing generated content, and then replace it with the following:

 ```html